QuarkusAcademy/repository-template/samples/docs/wsl-howto.md

-# How to setup a developer environment on WLS?
+# How to setup a developer environment on Linux or Windows Subsystem for Linux?

 Run powershell (cmd+R > powershell)

 Check winget